 Upcycled Towel pouf

 When it comes to the shower, I hate those plastic poufs that you get in gift sets.
 But I love to exfoliate!
-So this upcycled towel shower pouf is a great way of getting the shower scrub that I want without the plastic.
-Find my tutorial here.
+So this upcycled towel shower pouf is one of my favourite zero waste ideas.
+It is a great way of getting the shower scrub that I want without the plastic.
+Make your own towel shower pouf..

 Recycled Burlap Pouf

 And do you fancy even more scrubbing power?
 Then this burlap or hessian scrubber pouf for the shower packs even more of a punch!
-Find out how to make it here.
+Find out how to make a burlap pouf..